Burton, Nettleton: St Mary's Church

 The Church of St Mary the Virgin, which stands on the hill above the hamlet of Burton, is the oldest and most important building in the village, and is a Grade I listed building.
 The oldest parts of the church date from about 1290 although little remains from that period.
 The Register of Incumbents dates back to 1305 when the Abbot of Glastonbury presented Johannes de Montacute to the living.
 The Manor and Advowson of Netlington belonged, until the Dissolution, to Glastonbury Abbey.
-The church is now in the ByBrook Benefice in the rural deanery of Chippenham, archdeaconry of Malmesbury, and the present patron is the Bishop of Bristol.
+The church is part of the ByBrook Benefice in the rural deanery of Chippenham, archdeaconry of Malmesbury, and the present patron is the Bishop of Bristol.

-The National Association of Decorative and Fine Arts Society has published a Church Record for St Mary's, providing an extensive and detailed formal record of the contents of the church, and many aspects of the building.

-The external walls of the nave and aisle date from the 14th century and in 1460 a general re-modelling of the church took place which included re-roofing the church, the building of the chancel and the erection of the north and south porches.
-The 15th-century tower is one of several in this area, and has a western doorway over which is a quaint stone hood forming a shallow porch.
+The external walls of the nave and aisle date from the 14th century.
+In 1460 a general re-modelling of the church took place which included re-roofing the church, the building of the chancel and the erection of the north and south porches.
+The 15th-century tower is in the Somerset style and is similar to those nearby at West Kington and Yatton Keynell.
+At its base, the west doorway has a stone hood forming a shallow porch.

-The north porch is richly vaulted within, and is surmounted externally by a panelled and battlemented parapet.
+The north porch is ornate and richly vaulted within, and is surmounted externally by a panelled and battlemented parapet.
 On the cornice beneath are a number of grotesques to carry off the roof water: two at each side.
 A much-worn stoup for holy water is against the inner doorway.
 The door itself is the original one and still retains a large handle and escutcheon of the original ironwork.
-The door is fitted with a Banbury lock, the earliest form of church lock.
-This type of lock is one in which the lock's metal components are separately fitted into a block of wood which forms the frame.
-There are two keys: the smaller, possibly the older, is 230 mm long, and weighs 483g; the larger is 317mm long, weighing 858g.
+The door is fitted with a Banbury lock, the earliest form of church lock, in which the lock's metal components are separately fitted into a block of wood which forms the frame.

-The south doorway is an early example of Early English work and has a curious canopied niche over the apex with flanking buttresses in which are carved two small human figures.

-The priest's door is in the north wall of the chancel chapel, as the rectory is on this side of the church, and has over it externally a curious little projecting hood.
-Above the chancel arch is a picturesque stone sanctus bell-turret with panelled sides surmounted by a short broach spirelet with foliated finial.
+The south doorway is from the 13th century and has a canopied niche over the apex, with flanking buttresses in which are carved two small human figures.
+The priest's door is in the north wall of the chancel chapel, as the rectory is on this side of the church, and has over it externally a little projecting hood.
+Above the chancel arch is a stone sanctus bell-turret with panelled sides surmounted by a short broach spirelet with foliated finial.
 The ceiled wagon roof is tiled in Cotswold stone.